garcia-nacho/garcia-nacho.github.io/_posts/2019-01-01-CartPole-Under-the-Hood.md

 #Closing the environment
 env_close(server,instance_id)</code></pre>

-The performance was not as good as in training set since only 24 out of the 108 agents were able to solve the environment; however, the good thing about our strategy is that we can use the newly created agents to improve the performance of the h2o model by merging the old set of weights with the new ones that I are already tested and iteratively retrained the model again and again.{: style="text-align: justify"}
+The performance was not as good as in training set since only 24 out of the 108 agents were able to solve the environment; however, the good thing about our strategy is that we can use the newly created agents to improve the performance of the h2o model by merging the old set of weights with the new ones that I are already tested and iteratively retrained the model again and again.
+{: style="text-align: justify"}
-After doing this several times we end up with a highly improved model, check out the code [here](ExplorationRandomUnderTheHood2.R){: style="text-align: justify"}
+After doing this several times we end up with a highly improved model, check out the code [here.](ExplorationRandomUnderTheHood2.R)
+{: style="text-align: justify"}

 ### Conclusions.
-In this example I have implemented a very simple classifier but imagine the possibilities, one could implement a scoring system based on the performance in noisy environments to train and retrain the model to obtain perfect set of agents:{: style="text-align: justify"}
+In this example I have implemented a very simple classifier but imagine the possibilities, one could implement a scoring system based on the performance in noisy environments to train and retrain the model to obtain perfect set of agents:
+{: style="text-align: justify"}

 ![P3Clones.gif](/images/P3Clones.gif)

-***"The best thing about being me, there's so many me's"*** *Agent Smith (The Matrix Reloaded, 2003)*
+***"The best thing about being me, there's so many me's"***
+*Agent Smith (The Matrix Reloaded, 2003)*

 As you can see there is endless fun *under the hood* of AI implementations and the more control you have over your algorithms and functions the deeper you can explore.